 and experience needed to fully exploit this extraordinary capability.

-computing and it's applications among undergraduate students and faculty.
+applications among undergraduate students and faculty.
 Here you can:

 Find out more about supporting these efforts through

 to support the teaching and use of parallel and high-performance scientific computing

 in the undergraduate science classroom.
 In this area of the site you will find resources